 2 Execution site(s)

-Vyacheslav K., born in 1930, remembered: “A big pit was dug in the forest near Myadel on the day of the shooting.
-In the afternoon, all Jews were escorted to the shooting place by one German and many policemen.
-They walked calmly down the road toward Minsk.
+Vyacheslav K., born in 1930: “A big pit was dug in the forest near Myadel on the day of the shooting.
+In the afternoon, all Jews were escorted to the shooting site by a single German accompanied by many policemen.
+They walked calmly down the road in the direction of Minsk.
 There were 32 people in the column, with many little children among them.
 I was standing near the road and counted them.
-There was only one German who followed the column; other guards were policemen in civilian clothing.
-The column was escorted to the shooting place located in a small forest, 50 meters from the road and just 10 meters from the lake.
+There was only one German following the column, the other guards were policemen in civilian clothing.
+The column was escorted to the shooting site located in a small forest, 50m from the road and just 10m from the lake.
 Three people dug the pit; they left together with the shooters to Myadel.
-Two richest Jews were spared by the Germans, and later shot in a swamp”.
+The two richest Jews were spared by the Germans, but later shot in a swamp.”
 (Testimony n°890, interviewed in Kochergi, on May 17, 2016)

-"At the beginning of September 1941, 6 Jews were arrested and taken to a burnt house which belonged to a certain K. They were forced to move burnt parts of wood from one place to another.
-After, a dog was set loose on them until they fainted.
+"At the beginning of September 1941, 6 Jews were arrested and taken to a burned house which belonged to a certain K. They were forced to move burnt bits of wood.
+Later, a dog was set loose on them until they passed out.
 It lasted 3 hours.
-Later, they brought another 45 Jews, adults and elderly people among them.
-They were arranged in columns of two and taken to the grove called Mkhi (the ravine of Mkhi), located 1.5 km away from Myadel.
+Later, they brought in another 45 Jews, adults and elderly people among them.
+They were arranged in columns of two and taken to a grove called Mkhi (the ravine of Mkhi), located 1.5km away from Myadel.
 They were forced to dig a pit.
 Once they finished they were shot.

-In the middle of September 1942, the gendarmes, headed by K., organized a roundup of Jewish population.
+In the middle of September 1942, the gendarmes, headed by K., organized a round-up of the Jewish population.
 They arrested over 100 people, 69 of them were enclosed in the barn and the others were taken to the place called Bor to dig the pit.
-After that 69 Jews were tied up together and escorted to the pit where they were shot”.
+After that, 69 Jews were tied up together and escorted to the pit where they were shot”.
 [Act drawn by State Extraordinary Commission in 1945, to the; RG 22.002M.
 Fond 7021, Opis 89, Delo 10]

 “There were 60 Jewish families living in Novy Myadel, and about 7 in Stary Myadel.
 The Germans arrived in July 1941, and 7 weeks later they started their massacres.
 The 1st Elul (about September 1941), 21 Jews were killed.
 The 2nd Aktion took place on the day of Yom Kippur.
 A group of Jews escaped to the forest.
 After the escape, a big Aktion was conducted in Myadel, during which 70 Jews were killed.
 Those who stayed were tortured terribly and shot afterwards.
 For the Jews who managed to survive, a ghetto was established on the old Jewish street.”
 [Extract from the testimony of a Jewish survivor; B162-5885 p.36]

-Myadel, founded in 1324, is located 120 km north-west from Minsk on the bank of the Myastra Lake.
+Myadel, founded in 1324, is located 120km north-west of Minsk on the bank of the Myastra Lake.
 In 1897, the Jewish community numbered 436 Jews and represented almost 40% of the local population.
-By 1921, the number of Jews dropped significantly due to relocation.
+By 1921, the number of Jews dropped significantly due to emigration.
 There were only 133 Jews living in the town in 1921.
 The majority of Jews lived off of small trade.
 In 1914, there were 9 bakeries, 2 taverns and 41 shops.
 All the shops were located on the central square.
-Many Jews were artisans, like shoemakers, tailors.
+Many Jews were artisans, shoemakers, or tailors.
 There were two-storied brick synagogue, and a heder, located on the Jewish street.
 The Germans occupied the town on July 2, 1941.
-On the eve of the war there were about 200 Jews in Myadel.
+On the eve of the war, there were about 200 Jews in Myadel.
 According to the archives, Novy Myadel counted 60 Jewish families in 1941, and Stary Myadel counted Jewish 7 families.
-The town was occupied by Germans on July 2, 1941.
-By that time only 5% of Jews managed to evacuate.
+The town was occupied by the Germans on July 2, 1941.
+By that time only 5% of Jews had managed to evacuate.

-Immediately after the German’s arrival all Jews were registered and marked with yellow distinguishing signs on their chests and backs.
-The local police as well as Judenrat were created.
+Immediately after the German’s arrival, all Jews were registered and marked with yellow distinguishing signs on their chests and backs.
+A local police and a Judenrat were created.
 The Jews fit to work were subjected to forced labor.
-Systematically all Jews had to pay contributions with gold and other valuables.
+Systematically, all Jews had to pay contributions in gold and other valuables.
 They were also subjected to different kinds of humiliation and torture.
-Thus, during one of the tortures 6 Jews were mauled by dogs.
+During one act of torture, 6 Jews were mauled by dogs.
 Another day, all Jews were forced into the lake where they remained for one hour surrounded by policemen.
 There were men, women and the elderly among them.
 The majority of Jews could return to their homes afterwards.

-The first Aktion was conducted in August 1941 against 21 Jewish men who were rounded-up and taken by the police outside the town, in the swamps, and shot.
+The first Aktion was conducted in August 1941 against 21 Jewish men who were rounded-up by the police and taken to the swamps outside the town and shot.
 Among the victims were the local Rabbi Abram Shmuel Kashchevskyi and the uncle of the Jewish survivor, Mikhail G., interviewed by Yahad.
 The corpses were reburied afterwards at the Jewish cemetery by family members.

-Three months after, a ghetto was created in Novy Myadel which included Yevreskaya Street and existed one year, until its liberation by partisans in November 1942.
-According to the witness, it was not fenced, only guarded.
-Jews were allowed to walk on the streets, but were forbidden to leave the town.
-Jews were exchanging their belongings for food brought by farmers.
-Little by little the resistance was organized with the help from the local partisans.
-At night of September 19, 1942, about 70 Jews fled.
-After that the Germans and local police gathered about 70 people and took them into the forest 2 km south from the town where they were shot.
+Three months after, a ghetto was created in Novy Myadel which included Yevreskaya Street and existed for one year, until its liberation by partisans in November 1942.
+According to the witness, it was not fenced in, only guarded.
+The Jews were allowed to walk on the streets, but were forbidden to leave the town.
+The Jewish inmates exchangied their belongings for food brought to them by farmers.
+Little by little, the resistance was organized with the help of the local partisans.
+On the night of September 19, 1942, about 70 Jews fled.
+After that the Germans and local police gathered about 70 people and took them into the forest 2km south of the town where they were shot.
 According to the witness, about 46 people among the escapees were shot.

-In late September 1942, the Myadel ghetto numbers about a hundred Jews, including 50 workers brought from Kobylnik.
-According to the witness interviewed by Yahad-In Unum, two days later, 60 of them were shot, and the remaining specialists were spared because they worked for the German administration.
+In late September 1942, the Myadel ghetto numbered about a hundred Jews, including 50 workers transferred in from Kobylnik.
+According to a witness interviewed by Yahad - In Unum, two days later, 60 of them were shot, but the remaining skilled workers were spared because they worked for the German administration.
 Only 50 Jews of prewar population survived the Holocaust.